Generate Test Responses

 About Generating Test Responses

-If you want to see how your dataset or reports will look before sending out your survey, but you don’t want to complete the survey yourself over and over, you can generate random dummy data through the Generate Test Responses feature.
-You can find this feature in the Tools menu of the Survey tab.
+If you want to see how your dataset or reports will look before sending out your survey, but you don’t want to complete the survey yourself over and over, you can generate random dummy data.
+You can find this functionality in the Tools menu of the Survey tab.

 If you are looking to go through the survey yourself, but don’t want any response you submit to count towards your auditable responses, check out the Preview Survey function instead.